TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ### Import Resources to Stage
-* Import API Gateway Service > Resources to stage.
+* Imports API Gateway Service > Resources to stage.
 * When a resource is imported, stage resources and stage resource plugins are all newly created.
 * Existing resource paths and stage resource plugin settings set in methods are maintained.
 * If no changes are found on the resource, no action is taken.